 Paul Sagorsky is a textbook example of the Hollywood take on the Vietnam War Vet (nowadays being superseded by the First Gulf War Vet).
 Of course, the show takes place decades before either, in the 1920s, so he is a veteran of the Philippine-American War.
 This is not a gratuitous choice, however: Although forgotten today, the Philippines war was very polemic at its time and the criticism about the aims and conduct of the US Army was in many ways identical to the one in 'Nam years later, to the point that Teddy Roosevelt of the "walk slowly and wave a big stick" himself had to put an official end to the hostilities in 1902 to deflect some of this criticism (actual fighting continued until 1913).

-"What do you have for something you are sorry, and won't do it again?" - Frankie Yale is talking about murdering O'Banion here.
-To O'Banion himself.
-It's true: Yale is a Professional Killer who has no personal beef with O'Banion, and won't do it again because he can't murder the same person twice.
+For one, Yale is a Professional Killer who has no personal beef with O'Banion, and won't ever do it again because he can't murder the same person twice.

 Chrysanthemums would mean something completely different to O'Banion and Yale.
-To American-born O'Banion, chrysanthemums are cheerful flowers, so he offers them for Yale's wife.
-To someone born in southern Europe like Yale, chrysanthemums mean death.
-Fittingly, Yale deposits a chrysanthemum over Dean's body after killing him.
+To Illinois native O'Banion, chrysanthemums are cheerful flowers, so he offers them for Yale's wife.
+To someone born in southern Europenote Longobucco, Italy to be specific, in Yale's case, like Yale, chrysanthemums mean death.
+And that's why Yale deposits a chrysanthemum over O'Banion's body after killing him.

 Just why is Gillian so creepily sure that Tommy will forget about Angela and Gillian herself and is so desperate to keep the children to her side, even if she's smothering them?
 It's because Gillian did forget her own parents.
 She was orphaned very young and was raised in a Dickensian orphan house in Trenton.
 She has no memory of them.